walkerlj0/Selenium_Course_Example_Code/book/python/content/preface.md

 This book focuses on the latest stable version of Selenium 4 (a.k.a.
 Selenium WebDriver) and its use to test desktop browsers.

-Record and Playback tools like [Selenium IDE](https://www.seleniumhq.org/selenium-ide/) are a great option nowadays (no, really).
-But they will not be covered in this book.
+Record and Playback tools like [Selenium IDE](https://www.seleniumhq.org/selenium-ide/) are a great option to understand the ins and outs of Selenium, but they will not be covered in this book because test suites created with Record and Playback tools do not scale well.
 Instead, an approach of writing well factored tests, in code, is the focus of this book.

 ## Who This Book Is For